 2 – Notice how the other person responds to you.
 How do they feel in the relationship?

 A big part of connecting with another person in any setting, is noticing how they feel during interactions, and in the relationship.
 For example: if they feel intimidated or unhappy, they will disconnect and not feel comfortable interacting with you.
 Pay attention to how they respond to you and what’s going on between the two of you during interactions.

-3 – Set a positive framework for dealing with conflict.
+3 – Set a positive framework for dealing with tension

-When there’s a conflict, tell the other person, “I want to get along with you and I don’t want to fight with you.”
-This allows for more open conversation and it helps the other person to feel less defensive.
-Step #1 of the RP model encourages you to say those words out loud to the other person.
+If you notice tension building or a disagreement starting, don’t ignore it and hope it will go away.
+Use Step #1 of my communication model, The Relationship Protocol®, and say: “I want us to get along.
+Can we talk about what’s going on?”
+This allows for more open conversation, and it leads to the other person feeling less defensive.
+Step #1 encourages you to say those words out loud to the other person.
 When we state our intentions directly and sincerely, it cuts through all of the emotional clutter.
-The messaging is: “You are important to me and we don’t have to engage in this argument, conflict, etc.” It lets everyone off the hook, and can immediately change the trajectory of a conversation.
+The messaging is: “You are important to me, and we don’t have to engage in this argument, conflict, etc.” It lets everyone off the hook and it can immediately change the trajectory of a conversation.

 4 – Be KIND!